yudong-94/personal-website/_posts/blogs/2024-06-02-VizSummaryWithGPT.md

   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_tableau_screenshot.png" alt="My Weekly Visualizations" width="600" height="400">
 </div>

-While I do have [visualization catalog pages](https://yudong-94.github.io/personal-website/data%20viz/WeeklyViz2024/) with the running list of visualization titles and data sources, it doesn’t fully answer the questions above.
-To identify the visualization topics and types, I need to read through the 139 weekly visualization [posts](https://yudong-94.github.io/personal-website/data%20viz/WeeklyViz20240527/), which is not realistic.
-Therefore, it’s time to get help from web scraping and the OpenAI API.
+While I have [visualization catalog pages](https://yudong-94.github.io/personal-website/data%20viz/WeeklyViz2024/) with a running list of visualization titles and data sources, it doesn't tell the visualization topic details and the specific chart types I used.
+Instead, I need to read through the 139 weekly visualization [posts](https://yudong-94.github.io/personal-website/data%20viz/WeeklyViz20240527/) to identify them, which is not realistic.
+Therefore, it's time to get help from web scraping and the OpenAI API.

 ### Step I - Prepare the URL Lists

 To get the list of URLs to those visualization posts, it is easiest to scrap the list from my [visualization catalog pages](https://yudong-94.github.io/personal-website/tags/#data-visualization-summary).
 Let’s start with the [2024 page](https://yudong-94.github.io/personal-website/data%20viz/WeeklyViz2024/).
-By inspecting the HTML code, you can see the URLs are embedded in the 'table' within the 'page__content' class.
+By inspecting the HTML code, you can see the URLs are embedded in the 'table' tags within the 'page__content' class.

 <div class="container">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_viz_catalog_html.png" alt="Visualization Catalog Pages HTML" width="600" height="400">